debemdeboas/mmwb/README.md

 ## References

 <a id="1">[1]</a>
-Downey, Allen B. (2009).
-The Little Book of Semaphores, Second Edition.
+Downey, Allen B. (2009). *The Little Book of Semaphores, Second Edition*.
+Chapter 3.6.7, Barrier objects.